webgptorg/promptbook/packages/wizzard/README.md

 -   _(default)_ `Prompt template` The block is a prompt template and is executed by LLM (OpenAI, Azure,...)
 -   `SIMPLE TEMPLATE` The block is a simple text template which is just filled with parameters
 -   `Script` The block is a script that is executed by some script runtime, the runtime is determined by block type, currently only `javascript` is supported but we plan to add `python` and `typescript` in the future.
--   `DIALOG BLOCK` Ask user for input
+-   `DIALOG TEMPLATE` Ask user for input

 ### Parameters